xuuhaoo/OkSocket/README.md

 ### <font id="1">OkSocket Introduce</font>
 <font size=2>
-Android Oksocket Library is socket client solution base on java blocking socket.You can use it to develop line chat rooms or data transmission etc.
+Android Oksocket Library is socket client solution base on java blocking socket.
+You can use it to develop line chat  or data transmission etc.
 </font>

 ### <font id="2">Maven Configuration</font>
 ##### <font id="2.1">Automatic Import(Recommend)</font>
-* <font size=2>OkSocket Library is uploaded in JCenter,please add the code into your project gradle file</font>
+* <font size=2>OkSocket Library is uploaded in JCenter, and please, and please add the code into your project.</font>

 ```groovy
 allprojects {